Human Design Variables: 4 arrows and the working world

-What are the variables in Human Design?
+What are the Human Design Variables?

 The tones – a very deep aspect in your Human Design Chart – of the conscious and unconscious Sun and Earth show you in your Human Design Chart what your brain is like.
-How you relate to other people is shown by the tones of the Moon nodes on the conscious and unconscious side.
+How you relate to other people is shown by these tones of the Moon nodes on the conscious and unconscious side.

-The meaning of the arrows in your Human Design Chart
+The meaning of the 4 arrows in your Human Design Chart

-Arrow top left – activity of your brain (Design Mind)
+Arrow top left – Activity of your brain (Design Mind)

 An arrow pointing to the left indicates an active brain that thinks strategically, logically and consistently.
 It is about storing what is important for survival (in connection with the spleen centre).
 Everything that is relevant in life is stored in the working memory.

-Incidentally, the arrow at the top left also has something to do with our digestion, but due to the complexity of the PHS (Primary Health System) in Human Design, this will not be discussed further here.
+Incidentally, the arrow at the top left also has something to do with our digestion, but due to the complexity of the PHS (Primary Health System) in human design, this will not be discussed further here.

-Arrow bottom left – interaction with the environment (design body)
+Arrow bottom left – Interaction with the environment (design body)

 Arrow top right – functioning of the mind and motivation (Personality Mind)